 Incarcerated Individual Identification Number

-The Inmate Locator may be used to determine the inmate ID number.
+The Inmate Locator may be used to determine the incarcerated individual's ID number.

 Facility Visitation Rules

-Current rules for visitation that apply to all Correctional Facilities in Vermont.
+Current rules for visitation apply to all correctional facilities in Vermont.

 Incarcerated Individuals Housed Out of State